The thing everyone keeps meaning to sort out

 Your own check-ins

 Each person picks weekly, monthly, or quarterly.
-Each one runs separately.
-One person dropping off doesn't trigger anyone else.
+Each runs separately.
+One person dropping off does not trigger anyone else.

 How a household Sunday goes